 “The tooth was first loosened with an elevator and then the claw of the pelican was pushed down on the root as far as possible.
 The end of the handle [was] then brought into line with it and placed on the gum … [enabling] the operator to grip the tooth while it was rocked until movement was felt, a process he called ‘shaking.’”

 In Fauchard’s book, he also devoted an entire chapter on how to straighten teeth.
-He maintained that “Bandeau,” a horseshoe-shaped piece of metal, could expand the arch and correct the position of teeth.
+He maintained that the “Bandeau,” a horseshoe-shaped piece of metal, could expand the arch and correct the position of teeth and this is what was used on Marie Antoinette‘s teeth to beautify them.
 He also asserted that based on the size of a tooth’s root, children’s teeth would move quicker and easier than adult teeth because adult’s had larger roots.
 Therefore, he suggested that even babes on their mother’s breast with irregular teeth could be placed in a Bandeau.
 (I can only imagine the pain a mother would have undergone when suckling a baby with metal braces.)

 Years later, at the Fourth International Dental Congress in 1904, a paper titled, “A propos of a Portrait of Pierre Fauchard” by a Dr. George Viau of Paris was presented to the conference.
 Several other doctors also spoke about Fauchard’s groundbreaking ideas.
 Among them was a Dr. J.E.
 Greevers from Holland who mentioned Fauchard’s book and noted how his ideas were still relevant when he addressed the audience stating: